 1. See the Autumn Leaves Change Colors on a Forest Walk

 Experiencing the outdoors is a great way to spend autumn in the Netherlands.
 Venture out to the forest and enjoy a leisure walk or hike.
 Admire the colorful foliage and the smell of earth around you.
 The scenery is also a great backdrop for photo opportunities.
 We went on a weekend visit to Heuvelrug in Utrecht which is the perfect autumn setting.
 You can also forage for mushrooms because it is the season for them.
 Find them attached to the stumps of trees.
-Can’t go to the Forest?
-The Netherlands has many green spaces where you can witness autumn take place.
+Can’t go to the forest?
+There are many green spaces where you can witness autumn in Holland take place.

 2. Take a day trip to the Veluwe

 The Veluwe is a wilderness area located in the Gelderland province.
 It has a variety of natural areas and landscapes like sand dunes, forests, lakes, and heaths.
 Discover its beauty by hiking, cycling, mountain biking or go camping.
 Take a visit to the national parks, Hoge Veluwe National Park and Veluwezoom.
 I recommend bringing a pair of binoculars to spot all the game and wildlife (there are many deer here).

 3. Visit a Cosy Village

 The Netherlands has so many cute villages and small towns to choose from.
 On our way to the forest, we stumbled upon the cozy village of Lage Vuursche.
 It’s surrounded by wooded trees, tiny shops, and charming restaurants.
 I recommend visiting to explore nature, recreational activities and to pass by the Soestdijk Palace.
 This village is known for where Princess Beatrix resides.

 4. Enjoy a Steaming Cup of Mulled Wine